Self-compassion: what is it?

 - Is what I’m telling myself true?
 Or is it just how I’m feeling in this moment?

-- Would I speak to a friend in this way?
+- Would I speak to a friend like this?

 Say something kind to yourself.
 Think about how you’d encourage a friend in the same situation as you.
 You might say things like: